TAM-DS/TAM-DS/README.md

 ## The Longer Version

 Early in my career, I was on a trading desk when a coworker made an error — 1 error among thousands of trades entered that day.
 It wasn't my problem.
 I pulled up a chair anyway, ordered food in, and at 4am we found it.
-I was back at my desk by 5.
+I was back at my desk by 5 am.

 That's not a story about heroics.